Pukyong National University: After Integration

 On 6 July 1996, Pusan National University of Fisheries and Pusan National University of Technology were integrated and established with approval for the establishment of Pukyong National University (58 departments under 6 universities), with 31 master's courses, four master's courses in education, and 31 master's courses in the industry.
 The school name change was discussed from the days of Pusan National University of Fisheries, which was promoted to a general university before the integration, but the school name Pusan National University of Fisheries was used until it was integrated without approval from the Ministry of Education at the time.

 In 1996, the International Exchange Center and the European Information Center were established, and in 1997, the University Fisheries Science Research Institute Vancouver was established, and in 1998, a joint laboratory in Daeyeon Campus was established.
 In 1999, the BK21 Regional Leading Machinery Industry Human Resources Development Project Group was established, and the Pukyong National University Lifelong Education Center was established.

-At present, there are around 26,000 students and 544 professors across the two campuses, which together cover 673,899 m2.
+At present, there are around 23,000 students and 1,748 professors across the two campuses, which together cover 673,899 m2.
 There are three large libraries, two in Daeyeon Dong and one in Yongdang Dong.
 The campuses are about 4 km apart.
 A free shuttle bus connects them in about 10–15 minutes.

-Although primarily a fisheries university, PKNU has six colleges including a large humanities and social sciences department, four graduate programs with masters courses in 60 departments in 15 interdisciplinary programs, and doctoral courses in 56 departments and 12 interdisciplinary programs.
-In addition, there are eight research institutes.
+Although primarily a fisheries university, PKNU has 10 colleges(90 majors) including a large humanities and social sciences department, 7 graduate programs with masters courses in 96 departments, and doctoral courses in 92 departments.
+In addition, there are 7 research institutes(75 research center).

 Divisions & Department

 College of Humanities and Social Sciences

 The College of Humanities and Social Sciences aims to teach and study various advanced theories and practices of humanities, society, and design areas to nurture like-minded intellectuals.
 These may include volunteers who wish to work with justice and do creative design work in various areas such as law, politics, economics, and the media.
-The college teaches people to be the center of our society, possessing the international minds to lead knowledge and information society.